Xtys/PatternAnalysis-2025/recognition/s4775476_timeganlob/README.md

 These findings highlight the need for further tuning.
 In the next stage, the model will integrate a kurtosis-based proxy loss to better represent tail behaviour and employ Optuna for hyperparameter optimization to improve stability and generalization.

+Model Architecture
+---
+The architecture of this project follows the TimeGAN framework [1], combining autoencoding, supervised prediction, and adversarial generation to model temporal dependencies in LOB sequences.
+The network consists of five key modules: Embedder (E), Recovery (R), Supervisor (S), Generator (G), and Discriminator (D), all implemented using GRU layers for efficiency and temporal stability.

+1. Embedder (E)
+The Embedder transforms the input sequence $ X∈RB×T×43 $  into a latent representation

 Dataset loading and Preprocessing
 ---
 The Limit Order Book (LOB) represents the full state of market supply and demand through continuously updated bid and ask prices with their corresponding volumes.
 Modeling such data is challenging due to its high frequency, noise, and nonlinear temporal dependencies.
 Traditional models like ARIMA or simple RNNs often fail to capture these complex microstructure patterns.